noori36/DropsWin-Group-Project2/README.md

 ## User Story
 AS A cosumer
-I WANT to explore the products from website and buy best deal sneakers online SO THAT I can save time and money.
+I WANT to explore the products from website and buy best deal sneakers online<br>
+SO THAT I can save time and money.